Project Dantak

 Dantak, also known as Project DANTAK, is an overseas project of the Border Roads Organisation under the Ministry of Defence of India.
 Project DANTAK was established on 24 April 1961 as a result of an agreement between Jigme Dorji Wangchuck, the third king of Bhutan and then Prime Minister of India Jawahar Lal Nehru.
 Colonel T.V.
 Jaganathan was appointed as the first Chief Engineer of DANTAK.
-The project is involved in identifying the most important aspects of connectivity and in spurring the socio-economic development and growth of Bhutan, It is tasked to construct and maintain roads suitable for motorised transportation in Bhutan. and was established under the provision of the Indo-Bhutan Treaty of Peace and Friendship, 1949.
+The project is involved in identifying the most important aspects of connectivity and in spurring the socio-economic development and growth of Bhutan.
+It is tasked to construct and maintain roads suitable for motorised transportation in Bhutan and was established under the provision of the Indo-Bhutan Treaty of Peace and Friendship, 1949.

 Works and involvement

 The project also constructs infrastructure in adjoining Indian districts, some of the important ones include Sherbathang–Nathu La road, Gangtok–Sherbathang road and Sevoke–Gangtok road.

 The medical and education facilities established by DANTAK in outlying areas were the first in those regions.
 The Takthi Canteen, commonly known as the DANTAK canteen midway between Phuentsholing and Thimphu is a major stop for travelers.

 The project recruits local workers from Bhutan as well as Indian workers from adjoining districts like Jaigaon, Alipurduar and other parts of Eastern and North-Eastern India under a basic monthly wage.
 It posts officials from India for the supervision of work.

+In 2022, Dantak resurfaced 4.5 km of the Phuentsholing-Thimphu Road with shredded plastic as part of a special campaign to conduct trials of using recycled plastic in road construction.